 She was contacted by a buyer.
 They arranged the meeting on Alder street at the South Irving venue so that they can complete the transaction.

 The buyer was a slim, blonde hair and was in his late teens or early 20s.
 He walked away just after handing the money to Brown.
 She didn’t examine the cash at that moment but afterward, she discovered that the man had given her two ones, a 10 and the fake 1 million dollar bill.
 She shared the story with her friend who tracked the fraud down.

 In 2012, Michael Fuller attempted to buy $476 in items from Walmart with a one million dollar bill.
 After being refused by the teller, he insisted that the bill was real and arrested once the police showed up.
 Source

-These are just three of many stories I’ve found.
-Moral of the story is that you should always double-check if the bill you have in your hand is real.
+These are just three of the many stories I’ve found.
+The moral of the story is that you should always double-check if the bill you have in your hand is real.
 If it’s too good to be true, it probably is.